-Aleppo fighting spreads amid claims of gas attack
+Aleppo fighting spreads amid accusations of gas attack

 They called on residents of government-held areas in western Aleppo to stay at home or in underground shelters as they spread their offensive, saying they were coming to "liberate" their land.
 They urged the fighters not to harm anyone who did not carry arms.

 Rebels and pro-government sites said most of Sunday's fighting concentrated on the 3000 Apartments housing project in the al-Hamdaniya area.
-Capturing it would bring the rebels to within several kms of the heart of the government-controlled area.
+Capturing it would bring the rebels to within several kilometers of the heart of the government-controlled area.

-Rebels said the attack had started with preparatory shelling earlier in the day, while Russian planes resumed heavy bombing of their locations in west Aleppo - the latter also cited on pro-government sites.
+Rebels said the attack had started with preparatory shelling earlier in the day.
+Russian planes resumed heavy bombing of the rebels' new locations in west Aleppo - the latter also cited on pro-government sites.

 There were conflicting accounts of the outcome of the fighting, however, with rebels saying they had taken some buildings in the residential area as they seek to penetrate heavily populated areas under state control.

-The Observatory said suicide bombers were deployed on the outskirts of the neighborhood, a tactic used on Friday when insurgents seized Dahiyet al-Assad, a cluster of villas once occupied by top army officers about a square kilometer on the southwest corner of the city.
+Rebels said suicide bombers were deployed on the outskirts of the neighborhood, a tactic used on Friday when insurgents seized Dahiyet al-Assad, a cluster of villas once occupied by top army officers covering about a square kilometer on the southwest corner of the city.

+The army said it had launched an offensive with allied forces on several fronts in the west and east of Aleppo and recaptured the village of Minian on the western edge of the city, taken at the start of the campaign, and had ambushed rebels who had infiltrated some buildings in Dahiyat al Assad.

-Since launching the large scale assault on Friday, the rebels have deployed numerous suicide car bombs and heavy shelling of the city's western edge from bases in the countryside outside Aleppo.
+Since launching the large scale assault on Friday, the rebels have deployed numerous suicide car bombs undertaken by radical Islamic groups, including the Turkistan Islamic Party in Syria, a jihadist group operating in Syria.

+The rebels' use of scores of car bombs to breach army defense lines has helped them advance.
+The barrage of hundreds of mortars and missiles fired on the city's western edge from bases in the countryside outside Aleppo has been the most intense bombardment by rebels in recent months.

 Fateh al-Sham, a jihadist group formerly known as the Nusra Front, played a big part in a rebel attack in July that succeeded in breaking the government siege on eastern Aleppo for several weeks before it was re-imposed.